 At Chain of Hope we have a number of boards, committees and panels, served by highly qualified professionals to help regulate and advise on the services and operations that we run, from the doctors who assess children's medical data to the social workers who carry out child protection checks.

-The Chain of Hope Medical Board meets on a monthly basis to review the cases of children who require urgent treatment.
+The Chain of Hope Medical Committee meets on a monthly basis to review the cases of children who require urgent treatment.
 They work closely with our International Child Referral Programme to try to help as many children as possible who are unable to access treatment in their countries.
-This board is composed of the following renowned physicians who go on to operate themselves on many of the children they accept:
+This committee is composed of the following renowned physicians who go on to operate themselves on many of the children they accept:

 Biomedical Engineers are the team of experts who support and fix the equipment that is essential in complex heart surgery.
 The Biomedical Engineer Committee advise our Overseas Operations team on which machines are the most effective and efficient so that Chain of Hope can supply hospitals and cardiac centres in the developing world with the best possible equipment.
 The Committee then trains local biomedical engineers in strategies of preventative maintenance in order to provide better long term sustainable systems that prevent equipment being broken or unused.
 This ensures the centres are as sustainable as possible, and that the surgical team have the equipment necessary to carry out life-saving operations.